SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 }
 ```

-The biggest change here is that we've set the [`Mode`][Mode_2] property to
-[`ParsingMode.LongShort`][].
-This is an alternative set of parsing rules, where every argument can
+We've done a few things here: we've turned on an alternative set of parsing rules by setting the
+[`Mode`][Mode_2] property to [`ParsingMode.LongShort`][], we've made argument names case sensitive,
+and we've applied a name transformation to both argument names and value descriptions, which will
+make them lower case with dashes between words (e.g. "max-lines").

+These options combined make the application's parsing behavior very similar to common POSIX
+conventions; the same conventions followed by tools such as `dotnet` or `git`, and many others.
+For
+a cross-platform application, you may prefer these conventions over the default, but it's up to you
+of course.

+Long/short mode is the key to this behavior.
+It enables every argument can have two separate names:
-have two separate names: a long name, using the `--` prefix by default, and a single-character short
+a long name, using the `--` prefix by default, and a single-character short name using the `-`
-name using the `-` prefix (and `/` on Windows).
+prefix (and `/` on Windows).

 When using long/short mode, all arguments have long names by default, but you'll need to indicate
 which arguments have short names.
 We've done that here with the `MaxLines` and `Inverted`
 properties, by specifying `IsShort = true`.
 This gives them a short name using the first character
-of their long name, so `-m` and `-i` in this case.
-You can also specify a custom short name using the
+of their long name (after the name transformation is applied), so `-m` and `-i` in this case.
+You
+can also specify a custom short name using the [`CommandLineArgumentAttribute.ShortName`][]
-[`CommandLineArgumentAttribute.ShortName`][] property.
+property.

 If you want an argument to only have a short name, you can disable the long name using the
 [`CommandLineArgumentAttribute.IsLong`][] property.

-The second option we set is the [`ParseOptionsAttribute.CaseSensitive`][] property, which means that our
-argument names are now case sensitive.
-That means the user will have to use the correct case when
-supplying an argument name, and you can have argument names that differ only by case if you want.

-Lastly, we've applied a name transformation to the argument names and value descriptions.
-In this
-case, they'll be transformed to "dash-case" (lower case, with a dash between every word).
-This saves
-you from having to give every argument a custom name if you want to use a different naming style.

 With all these changes, the `MaxLines` property now creates an argument with the long name
 `--max-lines`, and the short name `-m`.
 We also have an argument with the long name `--inverted`,